-- (1) No application for registration under Section 103 of this Chapter shall be accepted unless accompanied by a certificate of insurance with respect to the particular vehicle insured for all risks against third-party liability in a sum of twenty-five thousand dollars (US \$25,000) for the current year of registration. - (2) An owner of a registered motor vehicle who fails to maintain insurance as required under this Section shall, for each vehicle for which insurance has not been maintained: - (a) immediately surrender the registration certificate and number plate for that vehicle to the national police; and - (b) not operate or permit operation of the vehicle until insurance has again been obtained. - (3) Any person who: - (a) operates or allows another person to operate a vehicle that does not comply with the insurance requirements specified under this Section; or - (b) makes, issues, displays or knowingly uses any fictitious or fraudulently altered certificate of insurance, is guilty of a misdemeanor and, upon conviction, shall be liable to a fine of not less than one hundred dollars (US \$100) and not exceeding five hundred dollars (US \$500), or to a term of imprisonment not exceeding six (6) months, or both.
+(1) No application for registration under Section 103 of this Chapter shall be accepted unless accompanied by a certificate of insurance with respect to the particular vehicle insured for all risks against third-party liability in a sum of twenty-five thousand dollars (US \$25,000) for the current year of registration.

+(2) An owner of a registered motor vehicle who fails to maintain insurance as required under this Section shall, for each vehicle for which insurance has not been maintained:

+(a) immediately surrender the registration certificate and number plate for that vehicle to the national police; and

+(b) not operate or permit operation of the vehicle until insurance has again been obtained.

+(3) Any person who:

+(a) operates or allows another person to operate a vehicle that does not comply with the insurance requirements specified under this Section; or is guilty of a violation and, upon conviction, shall be liable to a fine of not less than one hundred dollars (US \$100) and not exceeding five hundred dollars (US \$500).
+The Court may however sentence the owner or operator to community service duty instead of a fine.
 [P.L.
-1990-104, §2(2).]
+1990-104, §2(2).][Amended by P.L.2013-27].

+(b) makes, issues, displays or knowingly uses any fictitious or fraudulently altered certificate of insurance,